-However, it’s important to remember that not all video conferencing systems and devices are created equal.
+However, it’s important to remember that not all videoconferencing systems and devices are created equal.
 When building a system for your customer, you’ll need to be familiar with the following critical components:

 1. Video camera or webcam

-2. Audio input
+2. Audio technology

-3. Codec Device
+3. Codec device

 4. Endpoint devices

-In any video conferencing system, computers take care of the data compressing and decompressing and provide access to the network.
-Depending on your customer’s needs and the size of their video conferencing system, they may require more powerful computers with higher processing speeds than others.
+In any videoconferencing system, computers take care of the data compressing and decompressing and provide access to the network.
+Depending on your customer’s needs and the size of their videoconferencing system, they may require more powerful computers with higher processing speeds than others.

-Let the Project Decide
+Let the project decide

 In either case, requirements such as bandwidth, firewall challenges, audio and video quality demands and connection reliability will help you determine what will be best for each customer.
 Be sure to keep their level of tech-savvy in mind as well.
 Some customers will require a much more user-friendly system than others.